For more assistance visit the Federal Funds Office Indirect Cost Rate Group Landing Page.

 A final rate is established once actual costs for the fiscal year are known.
 Final rates are issued after the true-up process is conducted at the end of the provisional rate period.
 A final rate cannot be adjusted.

 Final rates are used to adjust indirect costs that were claimed and might include a refund or payment if the final rate is less or greater than the provisional rate that was temporarily used.
+Grantees must work with their contract managers regarding remittance or billing adjustments for any over or under-recoveries.

 Fixed Carry-forward